vigetlabs/microcosm/docs/api/actions.md

 ## Writing Action Creators

-There are three ways to write action creators in Microcosm, all of which relate to the value returned from functions passed into `app.push()`.
+There are three ways to write action creators in Microcosm, all of which relate to the value returned from functions passed into `repo.push()`.

 ### Return a primitive value